microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Remove-EntraBetaGroupLifecyclePolicy.md

 ```

 ## Description
-the Remove-EntraBetaGroupLifecyclePolicy command deletes a groupLifecyclePolicies object in Azure Active Directory.
+The Remove-EntraBetaGroupLifecyclePolicy command deletes a groupLifecyclePolicies object in Azure Active Directory.

 ## Examples